-The slug body consists almost entirely of the foot (see below left).
+The slug body consists almost entirely of the foot (see above).
 The foot fringe circles the upper edge of the foot, and is marked by a continuous groove.

 They breathe through the pneumostome, which is the external opening of the lung on the right side of the body in most slugs, and the left in just a few.
-It can be clearly seen below left, and in the drawing on the left.
+It can be clearly seen in the photographs below, and in the drawing above.

 The keel, when present, is a raised edge on the midline of the body.

 The mantle is a flap of skin and tissue covering part of the body, and enclosing the lung.

 Mucus and slime is exuded by the foot and the body.
 The two may differ in colour and consistency.

 Slugs have 2 pairs of tentacles; the upper pair have eye spots at the tip.

 On the right is a photograph of some slug eggs I found whilst turning my compost.
 The eggs are sticky, pearly white, found in clumps, and really very pretty.
 You can just make out the bodies of the slugs floating in their rich supply of albumin.
 They are commonly found in compost bins and under plant pot saucers.
 They need to be in a moist environment to survive.

 this sitting down.
 One keen Hertfordshire gardener spent 30 minutes every week removing slugs from his garden.
 In one year he removed over 16,000 of them.
 The next year they were just as abundant.
 However, although there are 30 species in the U. K., only 4 species do any real damage to living plants.